setrar/MALCOM/Labs/Lab 1/malcom/datasets/README.md

 ### CIFAR-10 Data Loading

+### :a: Python Version

 We will now train the implemented neural network in a real dataset, the widely used CIFAR-10.
-You can download this dataset at: https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz Then, you can put it in the folder malcom/datasets (or anywhere else you want, but then you will need to change the path in the below code).
+You can download this dataset at: `https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz` Then, you can put it in the folder malcom/datasets (or anywhere else you want, but then you will need to change the path in the below code).

 - [ ] Download the compressed tar file from the UofT's server